oribella/oribella/packages/framework/README.md

 ##### end - pointerup
 ##### cancel - pointercancel, dragstart

 So now we have covered the event flow which is the foundation for understanding how to build gestures.
-However there are a couple of more conventions in the flow engine.
-One is validation.
-The validation mechanism is called on **start**, **update**, **end** and cancel gestures that isn't valid anymore.
-It evalutates the `options.touches` property in an additive way.
-This means that in `start` it checks that you don't have more touch points (for mouse this is always 1) and triggers `start`.
-In `update` it will not trigger `update` if you don't have equal touch points.
-As soon as you have equal touch points it starts triggering `update`.
-In `end` it needs to be equal to the configured touch points.

 To use the ***Oribella*** framework you need to instantiate the `Oribella` class and configure it.
 For convenience this is done for you by [Default gestures](https://github.com/oribella/default-gestures) repository.